Koyoinu/VRC-NSFW-Resource-Library/README.md

 # <img src="Images/Logos & Icons/Unity Logo.png" width="25"> **Unity**
 > Making avatars, worlds or assets for both Unity is the back bone of VRchat

+## **Half Body NSFW Movement**
+> Are you half body and dont have the money at the moment well a community project has got you coverd the Creator Drake has made Lastation NSFW GOGO a edit of the Gogo Loco Prefab you cvan check it out [Here](https://github.com/LastationVRChat/NSFW-GoLoco)

+## **VRC Lovense Intigration**
+> Some people cant get phantom sense like others or want to get better and getting phantom sense or mix there phantom sense with something real Community Created Project OSC Goes Brr (OGB) Has your back check out more with them [Here](https://osc.toys)

 ## **Virtual Penetration**
 > Virtual Penetration is the concept of Simulating a Plug going into a socket through mesh manipulation